mkchoi212/CircularCrownSelector/README.md

 ## ⚠️ Notes
 This library is made to be used **only with watchOS**.
 Xcode dictates that a project must have an iOS project for a watchOS project to exist.
 So, please **ignore the folder `Example-iOS`** as it is an empty project.

+This library supports both 42mm and 38mm Apple Watches.

 ## 👮 License
 See [License](./LICENSE)